-The amount of remuneration for each Director is benchmarked based on a survey on remuneration for directors conducted by third parties, taking into account the remuneration levels of major domestic manufacturers with similar sizes and profits that are expanding overseas.
-Specifically, after benchmarking the level of base salaries for directors of peer companies and the percentage of variable remuneration including annual bonuses and mid- to long-term incentives, the amount of remuneration for each Director is determined based on the deliberations at the Advisory Panel on Nomination and Compensation, within the maximum remuneration approved at the Annual General Meeting.
+The amount of remuneration for each Director is benchmarked based on a survey on remuneration for directors conducted by third parties, taking into account the remuneration levels of major Japanese manufacturers with similar sizes and profits that are expanding overseas.
+Specifically, after benchmarking the level of base salaries for directors of peer companies and the percentage of variable remuneration including annual bonuses and mid- to long-term incentives, the amount of remuneration for each Director is determined following various calculation methods stipulated in internal regulations, based on the deliberations at the Advisory Panel on Nomination and Compensation, within the maximum remuneration approved at the Annual General Meeting.
 Currently, the Board considers that the Representative Director and President is most qualified to determine the amount of remuneration for each Director with having an overview of the Company's management and performance as well as taking into account the evaluation on each Director's execution of duties.
 Based on this concept, the Board delegates its determination to the Representative Director and President.
-The Representative Director and President determines the amount of remuneration for each Director including base salary, executive bonus, monetary compensation claims for the allotment of restricted stock remuneration and of performance share unit based on various calculation methods imposed by company policies, in accordance with the deliberation at the Advisory Panel on Nomination and Compensation.
+The Representative Director and President determines the amount of remuneration for each Director including base salary, executive bonus, monetary compensation claims for the allotment of restricted stock remuneration and of performance share unit based on various calculation methods stipulated in internal regulations, in accordance with the deliberation at the Advisory Panel on Nomination and Compensation.
 The Board concludes the Representative Director and President's determination is aligned with the policies.
-In 2020, Masamichi Terabatake, the Representative Director and President, determined the amount of remuneration.
+In 2021, Masamichi Terabatake, the Representative Director and President, determined the amount of remuneration.